This section focuses on the non-academic route.

 - Module 4 (Further Teaching Skills and Professional Competencies) focuses on further development of teaching skills through continued practice of teaching with peers.
 Professional competencies, including working with groups, conducting orientation and assessment sessions, evaluating the efficacy of the courses you teach, and ethical issues, are also covered.

 Additional Foundational Workshops are essential to move on to Step 2 and cover related topics, including conducting enquiry in MBCT, cognitive and clinical foundations, and the evidence base supporting MBCT.
-All 6 Workshops are included in the fortnightly format.
+All 5 Workshops are included in the monthly format.
 For those undertaking the block format, these workshops are required to be booked separately.

 Following Module 4, individual feedback on teaching strengths and areas for skill development will be provided using the Mindfulness-Based Interventions – Teaching Assessment Criteria (MBI-TAC).
 This will be an informal assessment and does not replace the formal competency assessment in Step 3 of the OMC’s teacher training pathway.

-Foundational Training (non-academic route) in the fortnightly format
+Teacher Training (non-academic route) in the monthly format

-The fortnightly plan includes three general types of teaching days intended to:
+The monthly plan includes three general types of teaching days intended to:

 - Deepen experiential understanding